 The Logitech M705

-The Logitech M705 is to me the closest contender when it comes to find a cheap mouse that not only does a good job for CAD purposes but allow you to do casual work smoothly.
+The Logitech M705 is for me the closest contender when it comes to finding a cheap mouse that not only does a good job for CAD purposes but allows you to do casual work smoothly.

 This mouse is wireless.
 Its scroll wheel has two gears: a fast one and a restricted one.

-It has two thumb buttons and I like its rubber skin that makes is quite comfortable to use.
+It has two thumb buttons and I like the rubber skin that makes it quite comfortable to use.